FAQs

 What does the sports registration fee cover?

--Club membership fees for USA Wrestling and club liability insurance(s).
+• Wrestling Affiliation & Insurance: Club membership fees for USA Wrestling and program liability insurance.

 Apparel and Equipment